ChrisBen191/code_book/HTML_CSS/html.md

   - note this does not include the `<header>`, `<main>`, and `<footer>` elements

 - `<section>` element

-  - represent a thematically related group of elements which forma a component of a larger whole.
+  - represent a thematically related group of elements which form a component of a larger whole.
-  - ie. website with area for blog posts and area for merchandise links.
+    - ie. website with area on page for blog posts, an area on page for merchandise links, etc.
+  - generally sections contain a heading as they are separate from one another.

 - `<article>` element

   - used to mark a self-contained composition w/in a document; element which makes sense on its own as a standalone work.
-  - ie. weather widget w/each daily forecast a separate article.
+  - ie. weather widget w/each daily forecast a separate article, a running stock ticker banner, etc.

 - `<div>` element

   - very generic by design; don't carry inherent meaning which makes them useful as generic grouping elements.
   - primarily used to aid in styling a page or to add behavior to some section of the browser window.

 - `<nav>` element
   - major navigation blocks within the site;
     - ie. header bar with hyperlinks, table of contents, and menus.